 Safest neighborhoods in Melbourne

-Melbourne is a very safe city but there are a few places that are not as secure.
-It is best that you stick to the neighborhoods below which have some of the lowest crime rates in the city.
+Melbourne is a very safe city here are a few neighborhoods which have some of the lowest crime rates in the city.

 The Yarra Valley is a beautiful place, and this neighborhood on the city's south side is one of the best places to hang out.
 Here you'll find plenty of shopping opportunities and community centers, as well as restaurants and cafes.